 The Deepcool Captain 240 EX RGB is a 240mm CLC cooling solution.
 It has a 240mm radiator with two TF120 non-LED 120mm fans.
 The dimension of the radiator is 274 x 120 x 27mm.
 The thickness of the radiator is 27mm.
 With 25mm fans the overall thickness would be 52mm.
 The radiator has a 20 fins per inch one (FPI).
 Captain EX RGB is basically the same design as is with the Captain EX (non-LED) but with the RGB lighting integrated in the water block to create stunning visual looks.
 Coupled with the glass pipe on the water block, it creates bold styling.
 The TF120 fans are not LED fans, which is a wise move.
 It helps ensure the stealth look on the radiator side but RGB effects on the water block which creates sublime effect overall.

 The radiator is made of aluminum hence it is lightweight.
 This is Deepcool’s own design.
 The blocks on both ends of the radiator are not rectangular and have rounded edges.
 Fin stack is dense and taking into account the left and right side channels, it has total 12 channels for water flow.
 It is following the double tunnel configuration.
 It has a standard inlet and outlet blocks for the water flow.
 Hot water flows in from inlet and passes through the corresponding channels.
 Heat is blown away through the fins by the fans and cold or normal temperature water flows out of the radiator through the outlet port.
 There are no protective sheets over the fins under the fan mounts.
 So, take care while mounting the fans as longer screws could damage the fins which would hamper the performance of the cooler.
 It is recommended to use the supplied long screws to mount the fans on to the radiators.
 There is a gap of 105mm between any two fan mounting holes on the radiator.
 The total depth of the radiator including the fittings is 45mm.
-There is a refill port on the radiator.
-Surprisingly, it has a Warranty Void sticker pasted on it.
-Refill port helps the users to refill the coolant should its level drop affecting the performance of the cooler.
 The unit comes with pre-applied thermal paste.